-PLAYA TENTSReal campers use tents... not those sissy RVs ;) At least that's what we keep telling ourselves.
+PLAYA TENTSReal campers use tents... not those poseur RVs ;) At least that's what we keep telling ourselves.
 In reality, us fiscally challenged campers use tents.
 First, a little background: Back in 1997, three of us shared a "5 person" tent.
 I'm pretty sure the tent was designed for Snow White's friends, because 5 full sized adults would have to be really friendly to fit in there together.
 Never again.
 In the years following, I used the 5 person tent for just myself.
 It was OK, but far from a good solution.
 Here are a few words of caution:

 |